DataSF/datasf.github.io/blog/_posts/2017-07-18-unpacking-a-10-billion-budget.md

 ## Enterprise vs General Fund

 Self-supporting “enterprise” departments make up nearly half of the budget.
-These departments include the San Francisco International Airport, the Port, the Municipal Transportation Authority, and the Public Utilities Commission.
+These departments include the San Francisco International Airport, the Port, the Municipal Transportation Agency, and the Public Utilities Commission.
 Enterprise dollars are restricted in how they may be spent.
 The remaining departments make up the General Fund, which is $5.1 billion for the 2017-18 fiscal year.
-When budget discussions happen, most of the time, everyone is discussing the general fund, which is where most discretionary dollars exist.
+When budget discussions happen, most of the time they are focused on  the General Fund, which is where most discretionary dollars exist.

 <iframe width="751" height="464" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/1SzQb8IYIEKBKLIfat1JnxX6zIlpOoOVI6VY5Nq5xvag/pubchart?oid=55739628&amp;format=interactive"></iframe>

 ## How the annual general fund budget is spent

-Over the years, City residents have voted for certain mandatory spending - what are called set asides.
+Over the years, San Francisco residents have voted for certain mandatory spending measures, which are commonly referred to as set-asides.
 These include baseline spending and service levels for public safety, transportation and children’s services.
 This reduces the general fund from $5.1 to $3.9 billion.
-Police and Fire, including voter-mandated force size requirements, make up nearly another $900 million.
+The police and fire department, which include voter-mandated force size requirements, make up nearly another $900 million.
 This brings the general fund from $3.9 billion to $3 billion.
 The big players in health, namely the Human Services Agency and Department of Public Health, book a combined $1.7 billion budget and leave us with a $1.3 billion General Fund.
 Other department dollars fund existing services and staff.
-When it’s all said and done, do you know how much the Mayor directly allocates this year?
-About $36 million.
-That’s less than 1% of a ten billion dollar budget.
+When all is said and done, the Mayor will directly allocate about $36 million this year.
+That’s less than 1 percent of a $10 billion budget.

 <iframe width="751" height="464" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/1SzQb8IYIEKBKLIfat1JnxX6zIlpOoOVI6VY5Nq5xvag/pubchart?oid=682186251&amp;format=interactive"></iframe>